lnbentes/lnbentes/README.md

 ### Hello World!
 I am Lucas Bentes

-- 🔭 I am looking for work with Back-end
-- 🌱 I am studying Java and Python
+- I am a Software Development Technician with experience in various areas.
+I am involved in projects that aim to innovate in the use of credit for partners, using Agile methodology and developing APIs in C# consumed by web systems and TOTVS ERPs.
+My technical skills include C#, ASP.NET Core, NoSQL, DBeaver, PostgreSQL, Kubernetes, RabbitMQ, Docker, TypeScript, and Google Data Studio.

 <div align="center">
   <a href="https://github.com/lnbentes">